 Global Conference on Oceans, Climate & Security

-The Council of Advisors, leadership and staff of the Collaborative Institute are excited to detail the successful First Global Conference on Oceans, Climate and Security (GC '12) (May 21 – 23, 2012), and we are anxious to reflect on our colleagues’ insights and recommendations gleaned from the dialogue-driven conference.
+Thanks to the Council of Advisors, leadership and staff of the Collaborative Institute we held a successful First Global Conference on Oceans, Climate and Security (GC '12) in May 2012.

-Represenatives from sixteen countries, seventeen U.S. states, and many regional and local residents came together in Boston at GC ‘12.
-Sectors attending included the military, private industry, consulting firms, academia, government officials, non-profit organizations, and concerned and interested citizens.
+Representatives from 16 countries, 17 U.S. states, and many regional and local residents came together in Boston at GC ‘12.
+Sectors attending included the military, private industry, consulting firms, academia, government officials, nonprofit organizations, and concerned and interested citizens.

 The predicted effects of climate change over the coming decades include extreme weather events, drought, flooding, sea level rise, retreating glaciers, habitat shifts, and the increased spread of life-threatening diseases.
 These conditions have the potential to disrupt societies around the world and force nations to change the way they keep populations safe and secure.